ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 The parameters are:

- * loader: Ansible's DataLoader, it can read files, auto load JSON/YAML and decrypt vaulted data, it also caches read filesh.
+ * loader: Ansible's DataLoader.
+The DataLoader can read files, auto load JSON/YAML and decrypt vaulted data, and cache read files.
- * path: this is 'directory data' for every inventory source and the current play's playbook directory, so they can search for data in reference to them, `get_vars` will be called at least once per available path.
+ * path: this is 'directory data' for every inventory source and the current play's playbook directory, so they can search for data in reference to them. `get_vars` will be called at least once per available path.
- * entities: these are host or group names that are pertinent to the variables needed, the plugin will get called once for hosts and again for groups.
+ * entities: these are host or group names that are pertinent to the variables needed.
+The plugin will get called once for hosts and again for groups.

-This method just needs to return a dictionary structure with the pertinent variables.
+This `get vars` method just needs to return a dictionary structure with the variables.

-Since Ansible 2.4, vars plugins execute as needed when preparing to execute a task, this avoids the costly 'always execute' that used to happend during inventory construction.
+Since Ansible version 2.4, vars plugins only execute as needed when preparing to execute a task.
+This avoids the costly 'always execute' behavior that occurred during inventory construction in older versions of Ansible.

-More documentation on writing vars plugins is pending, though you can jump into `lib/ansible/plugins/vars <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/vars>`_ and figure things out pretty easily.
+For implementation examples of vars plugins, check out the source code for the vars plugins that are included with Ansible:
+`lib/ansible/plugins/vars <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/vars>`_  .

 .. _developing_filter_plugins: